-Bara Sladkova joined the Business Development team in 2014 and became a consultant in 2017.
-She works primarily on the company’s climate change portfolio.
+Bara Sladkova joined the Business Development team in 2014 and became a Consultant in 2017.
+Since then, she has worked on a number of projects across the Climate Change and Impact Investing portfolios.

 Bara holds an MSc in Environmental Policy and Regulation from the London School of Economics and a BA in International Relations and Development Studies from the University of Sussex.